baby636/smartbch-flipstarter/static/campaigns/1/en/proposal.md

 I have created a proof of concept application that is available today.
 This demo already contains a lot of the project fundamentals.
 So far I have invested around 75 hours.

+I have a direct line of communications with the SmartBCH developers and will share any bugs that I might find in the SmartBCH project.

 For better accountability I also decided to divide the work into 2 phases.
 This phase (phase 1) will aim to complete an explorer with the core feature set that can connect to a node without needing a backend API.

 In the second phase I will expand this project to create a full featured, public facing block explorer with expanded functionalities, including backend API that will allow horizontal scaling and hosting of the explorer.

+You can contact me by email jaydizzzbch@gmail.com or via reddit /u/jaydizzz

 ## Proof of concept
 I have published a proof of concept application which already contains basic functionality: